teynon/jQuery-File-Upload/README.md

-## About APC
-PHP APC is a PECL extension that enables caching of files.
-With the correct [runtime configuration](http://www.php.net/manual/en/apc.configuration.php#ini.apc.rfc1867), it can cache file information during file uploads and provide information about those files such as current size, total size, and bitrate.

 ## Setup
 * [How to setup the plugin on your website](https://github.com/blueimp/jQuery-File-Upload/wiki/Setup)
 * [How to use only the basic plugin (minimal setup guide).](https://github.com/blueimp/jQuery-File-Upload/wiki/Basic-plugin)